VigneshwarRaj7/Frontend-CalorieInfo/README.md

 # Frontend-CalorieInfo
 Frontend of CalorieInfo web application, majorily made using ReactJS and Tailwind CSS.
+It was made using Vite.